IGH Institute Advisory Board Members – Biographies

 Director of Male Reproductive Medicine, McGill University Health Center

-Dr. Chan has been involved in fundamental science research since 1988 at McGill University.
-He has served as Principal and Co-Principal investigator of CIHR-funded research grants focusing on the bio-psycho-social aspects of a wide range of men’s health topics.
-In addition to various national and international awards and recognitions he has received for his research, Dr. Chan is also a prominent educator and has served in numerous occasions as Chair, faculty members and speakers in pre-congress courses and symposia of the American Society of Reproductive Medicine and American Urological Association annual congresses.
+Dr. Peter Chan has been involved in fundamental science research since 1988 at McGill University.
+He has served as Principal and Co-Principal investigator of CIHR-funded research grants focusing on the bio-psycho- social aspects of a wide range of men’s health topics.
+In addition to various national and international awards and recognitions he has received for his research, Dr. Chan is also a prominent educator and has served in numerous occasions as Chair, faculty members and speakers in pre- congress courses and symposia of the American Society of Reproductive Medicine and American Urological Association annual congresses.
 He is a four-time recipient of the prestigious Everett C. Reid Awards for his outstanding contribution in education in Urology at McGill University.
-He is currently a board member of the executive committee of the American Society of Reproductive Medicine and Past President of the Society of Reproductive Surgeons.
+He served as a board member of the executive committee of the American Society of Reproductive Medicine and Past President of the Society of Reproductive Surgeons.
 Recognizing the importance of public health promotion, Dr. Chan founded a public health awareness event called the McGill Men’s Health Day in 2005 and has since served as chief organizer each year.
 This event is held annually on the week of Father’s Day in various public locations to promote awareness of various men’s health issues to the general public.
 For his work in promoting men’s health, Dr. Chan received the Outstanding Contribution Award from the Prostate Cancer Network Canada in 2013 and the Award of Generosity from the Cedars Cancer Foundation of Canada in 2018.

 Dr Josephine Etowa, PhD RN RM FWACN FAAN FCAN FCAHS